BestReviews is reader-supported and may earn an affiliate commission. Details

 Efficient, resilient motor exceeds the rate of flow of electricity of most competitors.
-Motor is protected from dust and debris, especially helpful when working around small particles.
-Maximum speed 30,000 rpm.
-10 inches long, less than 4 lb.
+Motor is protected from dust and debris; is especially helpful when working around small particles.
+Maximum speed of 30,000 rpm.
+Weighs less than 4 lbs.

 Motor fan may kick up quite a bit of dust while you work.

-Versatile speed range between 8,000 and 30,000 rotations per minute allows for nuanced craftsmanship or deliberate trimming of extraneous material.
-Affordably priced.
+Versatile speed range between 8,000 and 30,000 rpm allows for nuanced craftsmanship or deliberate trimming of extraneous material.
+Boasts an affordable price point.
 Accommodates a diverse set of crafting needs.

 Component attachments may wear down on rough material and need replacing.

-This tool is powerful enough to handle all of your precision crafting needs ranging from woodworking to jewelry making.
-The EZ twist nose cap makes changing accessories quick and easy.
+This tool is powerful enough to handle all of your precision crafting needs, whether it be woodworking or jewelry making.
+The EZ Twist nose cap makes changing accessories quick and easy.
 Variable speeds allow you to fine-tune the tool's operation.